JBNU-JEduTools/manual-web/docs/kata-platform/documentation-content/error-log.md

 | Error Code 1016-Error in flow `${this.id}` while updating state: `${e && e.message}` | This error message will show if you are push-ing your bot via Kata CLI or publishing via Platform.
 It means there is a state error inside a flow.
 There are several error messages inside this error code: |

 1. If the error message shows, for example `Error in flow greetingFlow while updating state: null, details: No next state found from state init`.
 It means in `greetingFlow` flow is no next state found.

-2.If the error message shows, for example: `Error in flow greetingFlow while updating state: null, details: Next state ‘greeting’ from ‘init’ doesn’t exist`.
+2. If the error message shows, for example: `Error in flow greetingFlow while updating state: null, details: Next state ‘greeting’ from ‘init’ doesn’t exist`.
 It means in `greetingFlow` flow, there is a state name `greeting` that is not defined yet. |

 **Solution**